ASSISTANT PROFESSOR OF MARKETING AND BUSINESS ANALYTICS AT UC DAVIS

 Short Bio

-Born and raised in Athens, Greece, my earliest memories resonate with an overwhelming curiosity of how the world works.
+Born and raised in Athens, Greece, my earliest memories resonate with an overwhelming curiosity about how the world works.
 I got my B.S. in Electrical Engineering and Computer Science from the University of Patras, Greece.
 I then moved to the US to fulfill my childhood dream of studying there.
-My first stop was Atlanta, Georgia, where I got an M.S. in Operations Research from Georgia Institute of Technology.
-Life took me next to Chicago, where I got my Ph.D. from Kellogg School of Management, Northwestern.
-I am currently an assistant professor of Marketing and Business Analytics at UC Davis.
-Outside academia, I enjoy spending my free time practicing yoga and Brazilian jiu-jitsu, and discovering what the world and new places have to offer.
+My academic pursuits brought me to Atlanta, Georgia, where I earned an M.S. in Operations Research from the Georgia Institute of Technology.
+I later continued my journey in Chicago, achieving my Ph.D. from the Kellogg School of Management at Northwestern University.
+Today, I serve as an Assistant Professor of Marketing and Business Analytics at UC Davis.
+Outside academia, I find joy in practicing yoga and Brazilian jiu-jitsu during my leisure time, as well as discovering what the world and new places have to offer.

 Welcome!

-I am currently interested in understanding consumer behavior in networked services; services whose value is a function of the number of customers they have and their underlying network topology.
-Empirically wise, I am using data from Venmo, a peer-to-peer mobile payment application, to understand the impact of heterogeneous social networks on customer activity and acquisition.
-Theoretically wise, my mission is to develop an integrated CRM framework that will account for a customer’s social lifetime value.
-This will allow networked services to better calculate the “true value” of their customers.
-I am also now extending this line of research on Blockchain data to explore in more depth the money trail dynamics.
-If you are interested in collaborating, feel free to shoot me an email.
+My research is focused on the transformative impact of digital technologies on social behaviors.
+From sharing everyday stories in real-time on Instagram to disclosing financial transactions on Venmo, digital technology has revolutionized how people interact with each other and with businesses.
+My current research interest lies in understanding consumer behavior in networked services, where the value is intrinsically tied to the number of customers and their underlying network structure.
+I use empirical data from Venmo, a peer-to-peer mobile payment application, to explore the impact of diverse social networks on customer activity and acquisition.
+Theoretically, my goal is to develop an integrated Customer Relationship Management (CRM) framework that can account for a customer's social lifetime value, thus enabling networked services to more accurately assess the 'true value' of their customers.
+I am also extending this line of research to Blockchain data to delve deeper into the dynamics of financial transactions.